 - New Jersey saw the introduction of a bill that “requires schools to universally provide free meals to all students” in February 2022.
 While the bill was not passed during the 2022 session, it is likely to be revisited in 2023.

 - New York City, Albany, Rochester, and Yonkers are among the municipalities in New York that offer universal free school meals.
-While a bill on the State level was introduced in 2021, it has been in committee ever since.
+While a bill was introduced in 2021 to establish universal free school meals, it has been in committee ever since.
 Community Food Advocates is among those supporting statewide legislation, and the policy is supported by the NY Health Foundation.

 - In North Carolina, following the success of the pandemic-era federal policy, bills establishing permanent universal free school meals have been brought to the House and Senate.